Nacho Libre: Plot

-They prove popular with the crowd so are invited back.

-They continue to wrestle every week, with Ignacio using the money to acquire better food for the orphans but becoming frustrated that the duo can never achieve victory in the ring.
-Ignacio tries everything he can think of, including a folk remedy to acquire the powers of an eagle, but success still eludes the two.
-He then seeks advice from champion luchador Ramses, who arrogantly rebuffs his attempts at conversation.

-Undeterred, the duo infiltrates a party Ramses's manager holds for the best wrestlers.
-Steven climbs over a wall to get inside, where he discovers that in order to be considered a professional, one must be the last luchador standing in the ring at an upcoming free-for-all match.
-Ignacio gets in by disguising himself as a band member playing for the party, but does not know their material and improvises; Ramses finds Ignacio's performance annoying and ousts him.
-Attending the party causes Ignacio to fall behind on his responsibilities to the orphans, for which he angrily blames Steven, who retaliates by declaring he hates all orphans; they acrimoniously end their partnership.
+They lose their first match but still get paid, as wrestlers are entitled to a portion of the total revenue, and the crowd of the event was charmed by their performance.
+Following this round, Ignacio has Steven make him his own luchador costume for the next matches.
+They continue to wrestle every week, with Ignacio using the money to improve the orphans' lives but becoming frustrated that they can never win.
+Ignacio tries everything he can think of, including a folk remedy to acquire the powers of an eagle, but success still eludes them.
+He then seeks advice from Ramses himself, who arrogantly rebuffs him and the orphans.
+Undeterred, the duo infiltrates a party Ramses's manager holds for the best wrestlers in Mexico.
+They discover that in order to be considered a professional, one must be the last luchador standing in the ring at an upcoming free-for-all match.
+Their cover is blown when Steven encounters an overweight woman named Candidia who falls madly in love with him, to his horror, and when Ignacio, who got in by impersonating a member of a Mariachi band, tries to improvise a song for Ramses, but is rebuffed by Ramses once again and kicked out of the party alongside Steven.
+In the parking lot, they encounter a duo of rival wrestlers that slash Ignacio's tires, but are defeated by Steven throwing a corncob like a throwing knife into one of their eyes.

-Ignacio's secret is revealed to the entire monastery when his robe catches fire during mass, exposing his wrestling costume and forcing him to admit that he is a luchador.
-He declares that he intends to fight at a battle royale for the right to take on Ramses for a cash prize, which he will use to buy a bus for the orphans.
-During the match, wrestler Silencio ultimately emerges the victor after defeating Ignacio, who comes in second place.
-Ignacio is banished from the monastery, so he goes to live in the "wilderness", which is actually very close to the nearby village.
+The next morning, a disillusioned Ignacio expresses his resentment towards Ramses for treating him terribly and decides not to continue wrestling, which starts a heated argument between him and Steven, who wants him to continue.
+Later, Ignacio's secret is revealed to the entire monastery when his robe catches fire during Mass, exposing his wrestling costume and forcing him to confess to everyone.
+He declares that he intends to fight at the battle royale for the right to take on Ramses for a cash prize he hopes to use to buy a bus for the orphanage, but he comes in second place, losing unfairly to another wrestler named Silencio after he was tripped by an out competitor.
+Banished from the monastery, Ignacio goes to live in exile, where only a day later he and Steven reconcile.
+It turns out Silencio has withdrawn on account of Steven injuring him, giving the runner-up Ignacio the right to fight Ramses instead.
+After praying with Steven, Ignacio overcomes difficulty and manages to do well in the match, winning the crowd's support, but Ramses, enraged, resorts to cheating by attacking Ignacio during the match's break and unmasking him, revealing his face and identity to the crowd, before pinning him to the ground.
+Ramses nearly wins the match until Ignacio sees Encarnación and the orphans enter the arena.
+Inspired by their support, Ignacio rallies himself and defeats Ramses.

-The next morning, Steven comes to tell him that Silencio has been injured and cannot fight, and that as the second-place finisher, Ignacio now has the right to fight Ramses; Ignacio and Steven agree to team up again.
-That night, Ignacio sends a message to Encarnación, explaining his plan and confessing his love to her.

-Ignacio overcomes difficulty and manages to do well in the match, winning the crowd's support, but Ramses cheats and nearly wins until Ignacio sees Encarnación enter the arena with the orphans.
-Inspired by their support, Nacho rallies himself and defeats Ramses with a diving technique.

-Ignacio becomes a professional wrestler and eventually manages to buy a bus for the orphans with his prize money; he then takes the orphans, Steven, and Sister Encarnación on a field trip to Monte Albán built by the Zapotec civilization.
-Ignacio, by now, has earned Encarnación's favor, as demonstrated by her signs of encouragement and his somewhat awkward acknowledgment thereof.
+Ignacio becomes a professional wrestler and eventually manages to buy a bus for the orphans with his prize money.